 Minnesota law presumes that both parents can work and will include potential income for a parent that may not have worked previously.
 Child support, like custody, may be modified when factors change.

 Issues related to divorce and children often are complicated and emotional.
-Call Metro Law and Mediation at 612-548-4453 for a free consultation with an experienced attorney regarding your custody issue.
+Call Walker and Galili Law Offices at 612-548-4453 for a free consultation with an experienced attorney regarding your custody issue.

 When unmarried parents have a child, the mother automatically has sole legal and physical custody.

 The father must sign a Recognition of Parentage (ROP) to establish himself as the legal father of the child.
 Once the ROP has been filed, the father may assert his rights and begin action in Court to establish parenting time.

 A Paternity and Parenting Time Order from the court ensures the father is allowed to spend time with the child, receives notice if the mother wants to move out of state, receives extra time with the child to make-up for time denied, and guarantees additional rights.

 Child support can also be determined once paternity is established, either by ROP or a Paternity Order from the court when an ROP has not been signed.

 Call Walker and Galili Law at 612-548-4453 to schedule a free consultation with one of our attorneys regarding your paternity issue.